svanderburg/php-sbdata/README.md

 Displaying a table with basic editing capablities
 -------------------------------------------------
-We may also want to add basic editing capabilities to a table.
-For example, the key column's values may want to link to a page giving the user the ability to edit the record.
-A column value can be turned into a link by defining it as a `KeyLinkField` column.

-Moreover, we may also want to add a delete link to each table row.
+We may also want to add basic editing capabilities to a table, such as a delete link for each table row.
 However, there is no way to implement a generic delete operation.

-To support deletes we must implement a function that returns a string representing the link to a delete URL:
+To support deletes we must implement an *action* function that returns a string representing the link to a delete URL:

 ```php
 function deletePersonLink(Form $form)